github/developer.github.com/content/webhooks/index.md

 repository][repo-hooks].
 Once installed, they will be triggered each time one or more subscribed events occurs on that organization or repository.

-For each event, you can create up to 20 webhooks on each installation target (specific organization or specific repository).
+You can create up to 20 webhooks for each event on each installation target (specific organization or specific repository).

 ## Events